-When we hear “The Pill,” a singe image likely comes to mind.
-The round, plastic, clamshell disc that holds female hormonal contraceptives.
-It’s a ubiquitous symbol of independence, empowerment, and the ability to make a choice.
-The imagery of “The Pill” is so deeply rooted that it’s difficult to imagine any other type of contraceptive, especially one designed for the other half of the population – “The Male Pill.
+When we hear “The Pill,” a single image likely comes to mind:the round, plastic, clamshell disc that holds female hormonal contraceptives.
+It’s a ubiquitous symbol of independence, empowerment, and reproductive autonomy.
+The imagery of “The Pill” is so deeply rooted that it’s difficult to imagine any other type of contraceptive, especially one designed for the other half of the population – “The Male Pill”.

 Daily oral contraceptives for women are designed to interrupt her natural cycle, which requires daily dosing.
-“The Pill” is usually a combination of an estrogen and a progestogin, which together eliminate ovulation and prevent pregnancy.
-There are clinical hormonal trials for men in the works, but at this point, they’re testing a gel formulation that would be rubbed on the shoulders once daily.
-That doesn’t quite evoke “The Male Pill” imagery.
-We’ve been stuck with the same contraceptive methods for so long that we don’t understand how to break out of the mold and try new ideas.
+“The Pill” is usually a combination of an estrogen and a progestogen, which together eliminate ovulation and prevent pregnancy.
+There are clinical hormonal trials for men in the works, testing gels, shots, and even a daily pill, similar to female contraceptive methods.
+However, these methods all rely on hormones to halt sperm production, and may be associated with side effects similar to those of existing female contraceptive methods.

 So what would “The Male Pill” look like?